shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 ---
 layout: ../../layouts/MarkdownLayout.astro
 title: Blog | How Shorebird Works
-description: How Shorebird Code Push works
+description: Explaining some of the changes we had to make to Dart and Flutter to make Shorebird's code push work.
 date: May 9, 2024
 ---

 # How Shorebird Works

-## Code Push
+## Code push

 Code push, sometimes called "over the air updates", is a way of updating application code in production so that all your users are always running the